Methodology

 Primary source: the GDELT Project

-Geotone's core signals derive from the GDELT Project, which monitors news media worldwide in 65+ languages and exposes aggregate statistics through its DOC 2.0 API.
-We query GDELT on a fixed schedule (about one request every five seconds — deliberately gentle), aggregate interval data to UTC calendar days, and store only the daily aggregates.
+Geotone's core signals derive from the GDELT Project, which monitors news media worldwide in 65+ languages and publishes machine-readable data files every 15 minutes.
+We download those files — the Global Knowledge Graph article stream (English and translated editions) plus the event and mention tables — on a roughly two-hour schedule, process each 15-minute window exactly once, and store only daily aggregates.
 Geotone never stores or republishes article text; article listings on topic pages are headline, source domain, and link only, pointing to the original publisher.

 Coverage volume

-For each topic we run a fixed, published GDELT query (shown on request) in timelinevolraw mode.
-GDELT returns, per time interval, the number of matching articles and the total number of articles monitored.
+For each topic we hold a fixed, published query (shown on request) and match it against every article title in GDELT's 15-minute files, using the same grammar GDELT uses (AND/OR grouping, exact-phrase quotes, whole-word matching).
+The same files give the total number of articles GDELT monitored in each window.
 We sum both across each UTC day:

 coverage share (%) = 100 × matched articles ÷ all monitored articles